Skip to main content

 I-85 Through the Piedmont

 Heavy truck traffic between Charlotte and the Virginia border, combined with ice events and morning fog along the Yadkin River valley, creates pileup risks.
 Bridges and overpasses along this corridor freeze before the road surface, catching drivers off guard.
+The 100-car Kannapolis pileup on I-85 illustrates what this corridor produces when conditions align.

 I-77 Near the Virginia Border